E3SM-Project/polaris/docs/design_docs/shared_steps.md

 A step may only be shared across multiple test cases if its output would be identical for each test case.
+### Required: test cases do not rely on outputs from steps in other test cases

+All test cases are self-contained and rely only on either shared steps or steps they contain.